arabcoders/watchstate/README.md

 # WatchState

-WatchState is a CLI based tool to sync your watch state between different media servers, without relying on 3rd parties services, like trakt.tv, This tool support `Plex Media Server`, `Emby` and `Jellyfin` out of the box currently, with plans for future expansion for other media servers.
+WatchState is a CLI based tool to sync your watch state between different media backends, without relying on 3rd parties services, like trakt.tv, This tool support `Plex Media Server`, `Emby` and `Jellyfin` out of the box currently, with plans for future expansion for other media backends.

 # Install